 Run a Bot

-This page explains how to launch a Bot when the user has one available on his platform.
+This page explains how to run a workflow when the user has one available on his platform.
 The tutorial is based on a knapsack problem application in order to provide more specific examples for the user.

 1. Identify your workflow and its options

-Once a workflow has been loaded or created (trough the workflow builder) by a user or a platform provider, it’s available on the main page of the Bot Store.
+Once a workflow has been loaded or created (trough the workflow builder) by a user or a platform provider, it’s available on the main page of the Workflows.

 Thus, the workflow is available both in this section and in the Overview of all my bots section.